ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 The Heketi client is installed on the boot-master machine.
 (A Heketi client can be installed where you prefer, including on an administrator's desktop machine.
 The Heketi client obviously must have network access to the Gluster servers to be managed.)

-- Follow the instructions for the Heketi install in the install-kubernetes.md doc (link above).
+- Follow the instructions for the [Heketi install](https://github.com/heketi/heketi/blob/master/doc/admin/install-kubernetes.md).
 (Ignore the GlusterFS installation instructions.
 The GlusterFS install was done into docker containers on each of the GlusterFS servers.
 (See above section of this guide.)
 Important to note that the glusterfs install uses Docker only, not Kubernetes.  *TBD:* Should we create a separate Kubernetes cluster for GlusterFS?
 That seems like overkill.
 I would do a "native" GlusterFS install instead.)

 - Get the [Heketi CLI](https://github.com/heketi/heketi/releases) for the current release.  (*TBD:* The instructions mention that this has heketi-cli in it.
 However, it is vague as to what it means to "install" the heketi-cli.
 I'm not sure what it is used for.)